 The Ludlow flowing into the Wonnerup Estuary via a modified drain.

 The nutrient loads in the Ludlow River are driven by agricultural land-uses.
-Fertiliser from dairy grazing and beef grazing are the dominant contributors, followed by point sources (three dairy sheds).
-Annual and perennial horticulture also deliver small proportions of the nutrient loads.
+Fertiliser from dairy grazing and beef grazing are the dominant contributors, also by agricultural point sources (dairy sheds).
+Annual and perennial horticulture also deliver a significant proportion of the total phosphorus load.

-Image: Nutrients in the Ludlow River are primarily sourced from fertiliser used for dairy and beef grazing, with smaller quantities from point sources (dairy sheds).
+Nutrients in the Ludlow River are primarily sourced from fertiliser used for dairy and beef grazing, with smaller quantities from point sources and horticulture.

 The Department of Water and Environmental Regulation has been monitoring the water quality of the Ludlow River fortnightly since 2006.
-Data from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2008-2021 is presented in the table below.
 The data shows total nitrogen concentrations to be consistently above water quality targets.
 Total phosphorous concentrations have exceeded water quality targets since 2011.

 The Ludlow River catchment is categorised as a ‘recovery’ catchment as waterways do not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.

 Total nitrogen and total phosphorus trends for the Ludlow River catchment from 2011 to 2021.

 Since 2009 programs led by GeoCatch and partners have focussed on reducing nitrogen and phosphorus entering the waterway.
 These programs included working with farmers to reduce fertiliser use, developing best-practice dairy effluent management and completing fencing and revegetation in the riparian zone.
 Key achievements between 2009 and 2015 include:

 Fourteen landholders carried out soil testing and nutrient mapping to inform fertiliser decisions, assisting farmers to use only the phosphorous needed for the pasture growth required.